-Upon acceptance, the student will be assigned an Academic Advisor who will serve as the primary point of contact in helping the student prepare for class.
-Please note that non-matriculated students are not eligible for financial aid.
+Upon acceptance with Special Student Status, the student will be assigned an Academic Advisor who will serve as the primary point of contact in helping the student prepare for class.

 3.04 TRANSFERABILITY OF CREDIT

 A transfer evaluation report is created once a student's official transcripts have been received and evaluated.
 When previous coursework is determined to be substantially equivalent to a specific course at Eastern Nazarene College, credit is granted in the ENC course and that requirement is met.
 The academic department/division overseeing that program of study shall review and approve all equivalencies.